RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### Kubernetes architecture (Kubernetes Cluster)

-* Consists of a control plane that contains a kube-api-server that runs nodes.
+* Consists of a control plane that contains a kube-apiserver that runs nodes.
 * Control plane manages the worker nods and pods in the cluster.

 ### Deployment